 | Library | About the Library

 The Library is the intellectual heart of Worcester State University, a place where members of the campus community converge, collaborate, learn, and discover.
-We’re a friendly group of experts ready to assist you with your scholarly pursuits, including research consultations at the research help desk or by phone, email, and online chat.
-We also work with faculty in the classroom, enhancing their students’ ability to navigate the complex information network of Google, Wikipedia, printed and electronic books, media, and databases.
+Library staff assist users at the research help desk and by phone, email, and online chat.
+Library staff also provide classroom instruction about information literacy and research skills helping students understand the contours and the changing dynamics of the world of information.

 Hours of operationTo report a problem accessing any of the library's electronic resources, email firstname.lastname@example.org.